vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/4_going_forward/19_A_Plan_Might_Be_Welcome.md

 In analogy, domestic cats cannot possibly comprehend why they should not be allowed to claw the sofa.
 To their minds, the sofa is there, has always been there, feels "right" and good on their claws, and surely can serve no other purpose than to satisfy their urges.
 How could they possibly understand what it would cost to replace, or why we even care about the appearance to begin with?
 It would be an even better analogy if the cats' very survival depended[^11] on maintaining an unspoiled sofa, in ways the cats could never grasp.

-[^11]: for instance, if their food source de- pended on a pristine sofa for some reason.
+[^11]: for instance, if their food source depended on a pristine sofa for some reason.
 </details>